clojure-numerics/expresso/README.md

 The public API is in numeric.expresso.core - go test it out!

 ### General Manipulation of Expressions
-Expresso supports a powerful way to manipulate expressions with rewrite rules, which are built ontop of core.logic.
+Expresso supports a powerful way to manipulate expressions with rewrite rules, which are built on top of core.logic.
 Here are a few example rules

 ```clojure